ttbilgin/wiley_book_chapter/book_chapter.md

 More recent high-resolution generators like *StyleGAN* and progressive GANs have also been used in medical imaging.
 For brain tumor imaging, Akbar et al. (2024) evaluated StyleGAN and ProGAN for synthesizing tumor MRI scans.
 They found that segmentation networks trained on GAN-generated brain tumor images achieved 80–90% of the Dice score of models trained on real images.
 While this demonstrates the potential of synthetic data augmentation, it also highlights the performance gap that currently exists between synthetic and real data training approaches.
 Similarly, StyleGAN has been applied to generate photorealistic histopathology images for data augmentation and style transfer.

-The following table summarizes representative GAN-based medical imaging studies (2019–2024), indicating the GAN variant, imaging modality, task, and reported performance:
+Table 1 summarizes representative GAN-based medical imaging studies, indicating the GAN variant, imaging modality, task, and reported performance:

+### **Table 1.
+Summary of Representative GAN-based Medical Imaging Studies**

 | Study (Year)                    | GAN Variant                               | Modality                 | Task                                              | Key Results / Performance                                                                                                                         |
 | ------------------------------- | ----------------------------------------- | ------------------------ | ------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |